 As a former hot shot for the U.S. Forest Service, I was invited, in the winter of 2013, to be the curator of Fires of Change, a project and exhibition that explored the causes and impacts of recent catastrophic wildfires in the Southwest.
 In the summer of 2014, I contacted Kathleen Brennan, an artist from Taos, and invited her to be part of the project.
 Although we had never met, both of us had been Artists-in-Residence at Grand Canyon National Park, and I was familiar with her photography and video documentary work.

-In the winter of 2015, USGS fire ecologist Collin Haffey, a brainchild behind Fires of Change, brought Kathleen and me back together for another project that he was calling the East Jemez Landscape Futures.
-Kathleen and I then spent a week-long residency at Bandelier in the spring of 2017.
+In the winter of 2015, USGS fire ecologist Collin Haffey, a brainchild behind Fires of Change, brought Kathleen and I back together for another project that he was calling the East Jemez Landscape Futures.
+Together, we spent a week-long residency at Bandelier in the spring of 2017.
 We learned about the ‘fire history’ of the East Jemez, its settling by the Indigenous Puebloan Peoples, by European-Americans, and the historical record of past and recent fires within this landscape.
 We took a hike up Cerro Grande with the park superintendent, Jason Lott, and the head of natural resources, Jeremy Sweat, and visited the old historic fire lookout.
 It was during this last visit that our creative juices started flowing.
 What if Kathleen and I were given the permission to create an installation within the lookout that explored the history of this place?